vibbits/introduction-github/tutorials/1_Get_ready_for_the_course/tutorial.md

 > Scroll to the session two-factor methods and choose to **add** a new method, one of the below.

-2.2 SMS text messages (limited to some countries, see the list here)
+B. SMS text messages (limited to some countries, see the list here)

 Complete the CAPTCHA challenge.
 Select your country code and type your mobile number.